ftppz/ftppz.github.io/_posts/2024-7-20-paper-or-influence.md

 interesting

 LLM needs a slef-reflection machanism.
-i didn't see the Moore thread engineer coming.
+i didn't see the Moore Thread engineers here.

-hhh, we met HR's student who caused us to be scolded.
+hhh, we met Mr Hou's student who caused us to be scolded.

 ---